 Two major programs exist within the department to accomplish our mission:

 Focused on the application of the biological and physical sciences in the study of human movement, with regard to their effects on the health and quality of life of people of all ages and abilities.
 A course of study is offered to students interested in preparation for graduate study in allied health and therapeutic sciences, including physical and occupational therapy, physician assistant, chiropractic, and osteopathic medicine.
 This is a pre-professional major as students will necessarily attend graduate school to accomplish professional degrees and state licensures.

 Program 2: The Health and Human Performance major

-The Exercise and Sport Science major Is designed for students who desire careers or avocations of promoting optimal health through influencing the lifestyle factors of physical activity, wellness, rehabilitation and disease prevention.
+Designed for students who desire careers or vocations of promoting optimal health through influencing the lifestyle factors of physical activity, wellness, rehabilitation and disease prevention.
 This program allows students to specialize in or adapt to various career opportunities in fitness, physical activity, health, or other clinical and educational settings.
-Students may also prepare for careers in the sub-disciplines of Kinesiology (i.e., Physical Education, allied health, strength and conditioning, community health, health education, motor development and exercise physiology).
+Students may also prepare for careers in the sub-disciplines of Kinesiology (i.e., Physical Education, athletic training, strength and conditioning, community health, occupational therapy, accelerated nursing, motor development and exercise physiology).